-Unite Minnesota's outdoor recreation community
+2. Unite Minnesota's outdoor recreation community

 Unifying Minnesota's fractured and disconnected outdoor community was a major theme in Task Force discussions.
 To do this, the Task Force recommends promoting more shared dialogue on challenges and opportunities and identifying new ways to promote outdoor experiences in Minnesota.
 There are many varied groups and ways that people enjoy the outdoors, and these groups are not always well connected to each other or coordinated in their work for the outdoors.
 For example, stakeholder groups such as snowmobilers, hunters, ATVers, mountain bikers and skiers may not be talking with each other about their common interests in the outdoors.
 These outdoor interests are actually much more aligned than many realize across the outdoor recreation community in Minnesota.
-Bringing these groups and interests together for a unified outdoor recreation, as well as working with the state's Tribal Nations is needed.
+Bringing these groups and interests together for a unified outdoor recreation sector in Minnesota through improved public to public, public to private, and private to private collaboration, as well as working with the state's Tribal Nations is needed.
 Below are recommendations to advance these goals.